Ahmad-Imam/HSL-Backend/README.md

 ## Backend Features
 1. 4 different endpoints

 2. GET /sendJourneyListJson shows all the journey included in the a.csv file.
 For clarification a.csv is the first csv file about journey information given in the exercise github (https://dev.hsl.fi/citybikes/od-trips-2021/2021-05.csv).
+Data is validated before sending as a response.
+Journeys that lasted for less than ten seconds and Journeys that covered distances shorter than 10 meters are not imported.

 3. GET /sendStationListJson shows all the station information included in the b.csv file.
-It is the dataset about station information given in the exercise github. (https://opendata.arcgis.com/datasets/726277c507ef4914b0aec3cbcfcbfafc_0.csv)
+It is the dataset about station information given in the exercise github. (https://opendata.arcgis.com/datasets/726277c507ef4914b0aec3cbcfcbfafc_0.csv).
+Data is validated before sending as a response.

 4. POST /writeJourneyListJson creates new journey entry sent from frontend and writes them to the a.csv file.
 A sample valid journey information in request body looks like this: